ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 outside of the chosen time window.
 For real-time operation, servers should allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the clock of clients and servers.

 How large a time window is needed could depend on the population of clients that the server needs to serve.
+Unlike anti-replay protections in TLS (see {{Section 8 of TLS}}), which correct for differences in the absolute value of client and server clocks, no system is provided to automatically account for differences in the absolute value of client and server clocks.
+This means that servers might might need to accept and track requests over larger time windows than would be used for TLS.

 The 32-bit timestamp in seconds could represent multiple times that are approximately 136 years apart.
 If a server accepts requests with the same key